---

 - What to Do Next

-### Strategic Support and Partnerships
+### Strategic Partnerships

 - [![Google Cloud for Startups](/logos/CloudforStartups-3.webp)](https://cloud.google.com/startup)